Lilith: Treatise on the Left Emanation

 The Treatise on the Left Emanation also says that there are two Liliths, the lesser being married to the great demon Asmodeus.

 The Matron Lilith is the mate of Samael.
 Both of them were born at the same hour in the image of Adam and Eve, intertwined in each other.
 Asmodeus the great king of the demons has as a mate the Lesser (younger) Lilith, daughter of the king whose name is Qafsefoni.
-The name of his mate is Mehetabel daughter of Matred, and their daughter is Lilith.
+The name of his mate is Mehetabel daughter of Matred, and their daughter is Lilith.Qafsefoni/Qaftzefoni also couples with a being named Lilita/Lilidtha, who resembles Hagar the Egyptian.
+Whether Lilita is identical with Lilith the Younger, Qaftzefoni's own daughter, cannot be established.

-Another passage charges Lilith as being a tempting serpent of Eve.